Series: Here There Be Dragons

 Hours later, he dreamed of being carried to bed and laid down.
-The covers were dragged up over him and he nestled down into the sudden warmth.
-He felt the tingle of magic as it warmed the bed clothes around him.
+The covers were dragged up over him, and he nestled down into the sudden warmth.
+He felt the tingle of magic as it warmed the bedclothes around him.
 It forced his body into a more relaxed state.
-The bed dipped and he felt fingers brush against his forehead.
+The bed dipped, and he felt fingers brush against his forehead.
 He sighed.
-It was a nice dream.
+It was a sweet dream.
 He missed being touched.
 He arched his head up into the touch and was rewarded with a light chuckle.
-The hand disappeared and he let out a little whine.
-The bed dipped more and he felt warmth brush his forehead.
-It was soft, like lips and when he breathed in he smelt ozone.
+The hand disappeared, and he let out a little whine.
+The bed dipped more, and he felt warmth brush his forehead.
+It was soft, like lips and when he breathed in, he smelt ozone.
 The lips moved to his cheek and kissed it as well.

 And he did, feeling safe.